This article was originally published in 2017 and will continue to be updated.

-The horrors of the ongoing Syrian civil war continue to unfold as images of dying children and grieving families remind people of the human cost in the six-year conflict.
+The horrors of the ongoing Syrian civil war continue to unfold as images of dying children and grieving families remind people of the human cost in the seven-year conflict.

 It’s hard to look at these pictures and not want to help.
-Here are seven leading aid organizations that directly aid the families and children affected in Syria:
+Here are eight leading aid organizations that directly aid the families and children affected in Syria:

 - The White Helmets: This rescue organization is made up entirely of dedicated local volunteers.
 When bombs fall, the White Helmets rush in to search for life in the rubble.